-Back injuries are very common.
+Back injuries, especially to the lower back, are very common.
 Any injury to the back’s bones, joints, connective tissue, muscles or nerves can cause pain and discomfort.

-Most injuries happen in the lower back.
+Injuries can affect any part of the back, but most injuries happen in the lower back.
 Common injuries include sprains and strains, herniated disks or fractured vertebrae.
-The injuries vary in seriousness depending on the cause of the injury and what damage is done.
+The injuries vary in seriousness depending on the cause of the injury and what damage is done

-Any of the following symptoms could indicate a severe back injury:
+Any of the following symptoms could indicate a severe back injury.
+You should see a doctor right away if you have:

 - difficulty breathing or shortness of breath